richard-to/richard-to.github.io/programming/_posts/2013-11-22-math-rpg-part-1.md

 ---
 layout: post
-title: "Math RPG - Part 1"
+title: "Math RPG - Part 1: Introduction"
 ---

 My current project is an RPG with a math-based combat system.
 I plan to post weekly updates about my progress.
 My hope is that this will motivate me to complete one of my project ideas for once.